mm80843/opensource/README.md

 * For example, how to install git on our machines..
 * It would be good to engage as well as with the MMDV software team to exchange over their best practice in terms of collaboration (PR, PR review, structuration, documentation, ...)

+## Security

+* Contributions could be linked to checking if content published does not contain sensitive information, such as [secrets](https://github.com/mottmacdonaldglobal/shiny_feedbackModule/issues/1).

 # Changelog

 * 30/03/2021: Call with Maria and Kate